dekanat/kogu/Readme.md

      switch (e) {
      ^
   You are missing the following members [ E2 ].
-You may also fix this by introducing the "default" case 1 errors
+You may also fix this by introducing the "default" case 1 error
 ```

-**Kogu** helps fixing such issues by reports the missing enumeration values or suggesting to add a `default` case.
+**Kogu** helps fixing such issues by reports the location of the inexhaustive switch and the missing enumeration values or suggests to fix it by adding a `default` case.
 Either way, now the decision to resort to ignoring the specific value or handling it is made by the programmer.

 ## Implementation